 Near the spring deadline for defense date, the Graduate School will issue a call for nominations.
 Graduate Program Directors are asked to submit one nominee per department.

 After receiving all of the nominations, the Graduate School will notify each of the selected students that their project has been nominated and is thereby recognized as the outstanding dissertation from their department.

-A selection committee comprised of Graduate Program Directors will determine the two winners from among the department nominees.
+A selection committee comprised of Graduate Program Directors will determine the winners from among the department nominees.
 The dissertations will be evaluated according to the following criteria: